Electronic Protocols Application Software

-EPAS (Electronic Protocols Application Software) is a non-commercial cooperation initiative launched in Europe which aims at developing a series of data protocols to be applied in a point of interaction (POI) environment.

-The project intends to address the three following protocols; a terminal management protocol, a retailer application protocol and an acquirer protocol.
+Electronic Protocols Application Software (EPAS) was a European non-commercial cooperation initiative which developed a series of data protocols to be applied in a point of sale (POS) environment.
+This included the protocols used by payment terminals and card payment systems.
+The project focused on three protocols; a terminal management protocol, a retailer application protocol and an acquirer protocol.

-Project Development
+In 2024, EPAS was merged with two other organizations to create Nexo Specifications.

+History

+The organization was launched in 2005, and took over some of the work done on payment terminal standards in Germany by the Open Payment Initiative.

-The proposed initiative was structured along the three following main phases :
+The initiative was structured along three following main phases: